COMP90054/2025-S1-A1/README.md

 ```

 >[!IMPORTANT]
-> Following the pseudocode literally may result in higher numbers of node expansions than the solutions.
+> Following the pseudocode literally may result in failing the test cases for two reasons:
+> 1. You have higher numbers of node expansions than the solutions.
 In particular, you may see every node expanded twice.
+> 2. The test cases assume that ties are broken in the order that nodes are generated, not randomly.
+>
-If you do not perfectly match the node expansions, but have good reason to believe your algorithm is correct, you can discuss this in your self-evaluation.
+> If you do not perfectly match the node expansions, but have good reason to believe your algorithm is correct, you can discuss this in your self-evaluation.

 You can visualize the path of your agent by using the following command:
 ```bash